mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_2-5-2024.md

 - Explore the fundamentals of connecting with Zigbee devices and writing code, collaborating with fellow team members.

 #### Key Points
+- Assisted in establishing a communication link between two Xbee devices using the Digi Xbee Python library.
+- Enhanced the initial Go code for the lighting system to incorporate potential extra features.

 #### Next Week Goals
+- Investigate alternative Go libraries for establishing communication between Xbee devices, as Python is not preferred over Go.
+- Gain further understanding of connecting Zigbee devices in a network.
+- Employ communication channels to facilitate communication between Zigbee devices.
+- Enhance the Go code for the advanced lighting system to integrate testing capabilities.

 ### ❖ Joshua Murillo